qzhang503/proteoQ/README.md

 [5] `normPep()` will report log2FC results both before and after the scaling of standard deviations.

-[6] system files will be automatically updated from the modified `expt_smry.xlsx`
+[6] System files will be automatically updated from the modified `expt_smry.xlsx`

 [7] The default is `scale_log2r = TRUE` throughout the package.
 When